 The Hispanic Society of Carrickfergus held two events – in 2018 and 2019.
 Cost to join the Society is £20 per year.
 Contact us, and we will send you a Paypal request.
 Benefits include discounted Spanish lessons, free entry to selected flamenco shows, discounts at our events, advice and discounts on trips to Spain.

-During July we undertook a major marketing exercise wit Rioja wines in Scotland and England.
-This is now complete, and we will regroup with the updated feasibility and business plan for the North Highland Way and are looking at events for 2020 with Tourism NI.
+During July 2019 we undertook a major marketing exercise wit Rioja wines in Scotland and England.
+This is now complete, and we are regrouping with the updated feasibility and business plan for the North Highland Way and are looking at events for 2020 with Tourism NI.
 Green Destinations are also key.
 We have already achieved it in Competa, and wonder who will be next.
 Belfast, Armagh, Highland Region, Orkney.
-My money is on Orkney and the Gateway to the North Highland Way.
+My money is on Armagh.

 I am also writing a novel about “Nuala” – Two pairs of blue eyes.
 This is not due out for another couple of years.
-I am also writing three booklets about life in Brough village.
+I am writing two more booklets about life in Brough village.

 The Battle of Brough Bay